 Kaikoura is famous for its diverse and numerous marine wildlife species.
 Even before we reached the Kaikoura township, we spotted hundreds of breaching dolphins and spouts of great humpbacks from the coastal road.

-While whale and penguin’s are popular with wildlife spotters, none get as much attention as the Kaikoura seal colony.
+While whales and penguins are popular with wildlife spotters, none get as much attention as the Kaikoura seal colony.

 In this quick guide, I’ll detail the best locations for spotting seals in Kaikoura, as well as some useful tips to ensure sustainable and safe wildlife viewing.